-Our ability to directly promote VASCEPA to healthcare professionals has been limited due to appropriate social distancing practices associated with COVID-19 and by patients electing to forego visiting their doctors for non-urgent medical examinations and/or choosing to not get blood tests which the results of these tests provide useful information to the treatment of cardiovascular risk.
+Our ability to directly promote VASCEPA to healthcare professionals has been limited due to appropriate social distancing practices associated with COVID-19 and by patients electing to forego visiting their doctors for non-urgent medical examinations and/or choosing to not get blood tests, the results of which blood tests provide useful information to the treatment of cardiovascular risk.
 These limitations have had a significant impact on slowing VASCEPA prescription and revenue growth.
-While COVID-19 continues to impact our promotion of VASCEPA, we have seen signs of improvement.
-As a result of the COVID-19 pandemic and the related social distancing, in March 2020, we suspended face-to-face interactions between our sales representatives and healthcare professionals.
-We resumed on a limited basis field-based, face-to-face interactions with healthcare providers beginning in June 2020.
-During the late part of the summer of 2020, substantially all of our field force personnel were able to resume face-to-face customer interactions, in a manner consistent with guidelines from local, state and government health officials in the United States.
-In the fourth quarter of 2020 and continuing into 2021, the impact of COVID-19 worsened in much of the United States with some physicians again limiting access to face-to-face interactions with our field force personnel.
-Although some of these restrictions have been lifted in light of the decrease in cases and the prevalence of the vaccines, such access remains variable and challenging due to COVID-19.
+While COVID-19 continues to impact promotion of VASCEPA and access remains variable, we have seen signs of improvement in access to face-to-face interactions with healthcare providers.